aboatwr/FOSS/README.md

 # FOSS
 FOSS
-created for FOSS cyverse trainings
+created for FOSS cyverse trainings to test creating a container using mybinder.org